engfrosh/engfrosh/Deployment.md

 setup static files. run `manage.py collectstatic` to put the static files into the static root, you will have to rerun this whenever files change.

-You also need to watch that the environment puts it in the rigth spot, you maay want to change the static files root for in deployment.
+You also need to watch that the environment puts it in the right spot, you may want to change the static files root for in deployment.

 ### Add Https